4 min read

 context window split: system prompt, chat history, retrieved context, question, response headroom

 The context window is the maximum number of tokens an LLM can take in for a single forward pass.
-Everything the model knows about your current conversation (system prompt, chat history, the document you pasted, your last question) has to fit inside that window.
-Anything outside is invisible.
+Everything the model knows about your current conversation has to fit inside it: the system prompt, the chat history, the document you pasted, your last question.
+Anything that doesn't fit is simply invisible.
+As far as the model is concerned, it doesn't exist.

-Think of it as the model's working memory.
-Long-term memory lives in the trained weights (what the model learned during training).
-Short-term memory is the context window (what it can see right now).
+The cleanest way I've found to picture it is working memory.
+Long-term memory lives in the trained weights, everything the model absorbed during training.
+Short-term memory is the context window, everything it can see this very second.

-A token is roughly 4 characters of English.
-So 200K tokens is about 150,000 words, roughly a long novel.
-1M tokens is several novels.
+Since a token is roughly 4 characters of English, 200K tokens is around 150,000 words, about the length of a long novel.
+A million tokens is several of them.

 What "long context" actually costs

-Longer windows are not free.
-The transformer's attention mechanism scales quadratically with sequence length, in the simple version.
-Doubling the context doesn't double the cost.
+Big windows aren't free.
+In the plain version of the transformer, the attention mechanism scales with the square of the sequence length.
+So doubling the context doesn't double the cost.
 It roughly quadruples it.

-Providers have engineered around the worst of this with sparse attention and caching tricks, but the bill still climbs:
+Providers have engineered around the worst of that with sparse attention and caching, but the bill still climbs three ways.

-• Sending 200K input tokens to a frontier model costs more than sending 2K, proportionally, every time.
+• Sending 200K input tokens to a frontier model costs proportionally more than sending 2K, every single time.

-• Output time gets slower as the context grows.
-The first token after a 500K-token prompt takes seconds, not milliseconds.
+• Generation slows as the context grows.
+The first token after a 500K-token prompt lands in seconds, not milliseconds.

-• Quality also degrades past a certain length.
-Models reliably retrieve facts in the first and last 10% of a long context.
-The middle 80%, the so-called "lost in the middle" effect, is where they miss things.
+• Quality sags in the middle.
+Models reliably pull facts out of the first and last 10% of a long context.
+The middle 80%, the well-documented "lost in the middle" effect, is where they quietly drop things.

-More context isn't always better.
-The right context, ordered well, beats a dump of everything you have.
+So more context isn't automatically better.
+The right context, ordered well, beats a firehose of everything you happen to have.

 Why models hallucinate

-This is where the next-token-prediction picture from post 5 pays off.
-An LLM is, mechanically, a function that produces a probability distribution over the next token.
+Here's where the next-token picture from post 5 earns its keep.
+Mechanically, an LLM is a function that produces a probability distribution over the next token.
 It always produces one.
-It cannot output "I don't know" unless it has been trained to recognise the situations where "I don't know" is the most likely next token.
+It can't say "I don't know" unless it was specifically trained to recognise the moments when "I don't know" is itself the most likely next token.

-When you ask a model about something that genuinely isn't in its training data and isn't in its current context, the math doesn't stop.
-It picks the next-most-plausible-looking continuation.
-That continuation is a hallucination: output that looks like an answer but isn't grounded in anything real.
+So when you ask about something that genuinely isn't in its training data and isn't in its current context, the math doesn't politely stop.
+It reaches for the next most plausible-looking continuation.
+That continuation is a hallucination: output shaped exactly like an answer, grounded in nothing real.

-Hallucinations are not bugs.
-They are the model doing exactly what it was trained to do, applied to a question where the right answer was never available.
-The fix is not "make the model better at admitting ignorance" alone.
-It is putting the right information into the context window so the model has something true to predict from.
+This is the part worth internalising.
+Hallucinations aren't bugs.
+They're the model doing precisely what it was trained to do, aimed at a question whose answer was never available to it.
+Which means the fix isn't only "train the model to admit ignorance."
+It's getting the right information into the context window so there's something true for it to predict from.

-Which hints at the practical pattern: if the model needs to answer questions about your company's docs, your codebase, last week's news, you have to get those tokens into the window.
-That's where retrieval comes in.
+And that points straight at the practical move.
+If the model has to answer questions about your company docs, your codebase, or last week's news, you have to get those tokens into the window somehow.
+Which is exactly what retrieval is for.

-• Why ChatGPT can't tell you the date.
-It's not in the context unless the system prompt put it there.
+• Why ChatGPT can't tell you today's date unless the system prompt slipped it in.
+It isn't in the context otherwise.

-• Why a model confidently invents a paper citation that doesn't exist.
-The shape "Smith et al., 2021" is a high-probability continuation in academic-flavoured text, regardless of whether that specific paper was in training.
+• Why a model confidently invents a citation that doesn't exist.
+"Smith et al., 2021" is a high-probability shape in academic-sounding text, whether or not that paper was ever real.

-• Why pasting a long PDF and asking a question often works better than asking the model from memory.
-You moved the answer from "hopefully the model remembers" to "definitely in the context".
+• Why pasting a long PDF and then asking beats asking from memory.
+You moved the answer from "hopefully it remembers" to "definitely in the context."

-• Why your AI coding assistant sometimes calls a function that doesn't exist in your codebase.
+• Why your AI coding assistant sometimes calls a function that isn't in your codebase.
 It's hallucinating a plausible-sounding API.

-If the answer to most LLM problems is "put the right tokens in the window", the obvious next question is: how do you choose them?
-That's RAG.
-Post 7.
+If the answer to most LLM problems is "put the right tokens in the window," the obvious next question is how you choose which ones.
+That's RAG, and it's post 7.

 From the dictionary